jeancroy/FuzzySearch/readme.md

 Why a suggestion engine ?
 ------------------------

 Many fuzzy string project are basically a scoring algorithm with a loop to apply it on a list of string.
 Treating each string as a single word to match.
-This is perfect for spellchecking scenario, but can be insufficient if we deal with object or sentences/expression rater than words.
+This is perfect for spell checking scenario, but can be insufficient if we deal with object or sentences/expression rater than words.

 This project add infrastructure to accept about any kind of input and loop the scoring algorithm over each words of specified field of your objects.
 Including field that are array (for example a list of keywords or a list of authors).
 Then It'll put together a score that take into account the multiple words or multiple fields that matches.
 Finally it'll allow you to transform the output to your liking for display.

-We aim to be a plug-and-play approximate string matching suggestion engine, you provide your favorite search-box/select-box UI library and we provide data crunching for your query to give you quality matches.
+We aim to be a plug-and-play approximate string matching suggestion engine, you provide your favourite search-box/select-box UI library and we provide data crunching for your query to give you quality matches.

 Basic usage